JonasReich/OpenUnrealConventions/README.md

 - Blueprint Coding Conventions
     - [Gamemakin UE4 Style Guide](https://github.com/Allar/ue4-style-guide) aka "Allar style guide"

+## Further Reading

+The following sources are reccommended reading material for their respective topic:

+- General
+    - [Unreal Engine 4 Documentation](https://docs.unrealengine.com/en-US/index.html) - The official docs should be your first address for everything Unreal related.
+It used to be quite outdated with gaping holes, but since UE4.24 onwards the documentation has caught up with some of the latest developments of the Engine itself.

+        Still not everything is documented in here, but for everything that is, it's usually the best introduction into each respective topic if not the most comprehensive.

+    - Unreal Engine 4 Source Code - The engine's source code is shipped with every UE4 installation, so whenever you want to know what's really going on under the hood, see examples how a certain system/function should be used, etc. this is the place to look.

+        The source code is really well documented (at least in the important places - some plugins could improve) and will often times contain better comments + explanations besides the code itself than the online documentation.

+- Multiplayer / Networking
+    - [Network Compendium by Cedric 'eXi' Neukrichen](http://cedric-neukirchen.net/Downloads/Compendium/UE4_Network_Compendium_by_Cedric_eXi_Neukirchen.pdf) - Good overview of everything network related.
+Explains both the high level networking architecture but also shows some low level code snippets that will cover 80% of your net-code needs.

+- Gameplay Ability System
+    - [GASDocumentation by tranek](https://github.com/tranek/GASDocumentation) - Very comprehensive breakdown of gameplay ability system with many practical examples, code snippets and reccommendations for different use cases (including performance optimization opportunities).

 ## License

 The Open Unreal Conventions are licensed under the [MIT license](LICENSE.md).

+## Contributing

 You are invited to create pull-requests to the github source for any additions or modifications you make to the guidelines: https://github.com/JonasReich/OpenUnrealConventions